-Occupational health hazard with the safety of staff is the major issues during the operation phase of the substation.
-The possible electric shock and fire hazard might cause injury or death to staff thus protection measures should be taken all the time.
-The envisaged direct impact is high in magnitude, site-specific in extent and long-term in duration.
+Occupational health hazard and the safety of staff are the major issues during the operation phase of the substation.
+The possible electric shock and fire hazard might cause injury or death to working staff thus protection measures should be taken all the time.
+The envisaged direct impact is high in magnitude, site-specific in extent, and long-term in duration.

-- There will be the use of insulation, guarding, grounding, electrical protective devices, and safe work practices. - Boundary walls and/or security fences around substations to prevent unauthorized access. - Only trained and authorized personnel will be allowed for the electrical works. - No electric wire shall be stringed above the house. - · Security fences around the substation. - · Establishment of warning signs - Shutdown shall be taken during work on the DL route
+- There will be the use of insulation, guarding, grounding, electrical protective devices, and safe work practices. - Boundary walls and/or security fences around substations to prevent unauthorized access. - Only trained and authorized personnel will be allowed for the electrical works. - · No electric wire shall be stringed above the house. - · Security fences around the substation. - · Establishment of warning signs - Shutdown shall be taken during work on the DL route distance; so, there will be no impact outside of the substation boundaries.
+7 Research on the long-term effects of EMF associated with distribution lines is inconclusive for health risks.
+As noted in the World Bank EHS guidelines for transmission and distribution systems, there is no empirical data demonstrating adverse health effects from exposure to typical EMF levels from power transmission lines and equipment.